'God kept me here for some reason': Ex-officer recalls life-changing 1977 shooting, partner’s death

 Rishel’s weight dropped from 165 to 135 pounds during nearly five weeks in the hospital.
 He then spent from mid-August to November recovering at his mother’s house in Plattsmouth.

-Rishel said his remaining kidney was working at 3 percent initially, but he regained 75 percent function after two weeks of dialysis.
+Rishel said his remaining kidney was working at 3% initially, but he regained 75 % function after two weeks of dialysis.

 At least 65 pellets remain in his torso, he said.
 Doctors told him they would scab over and remain in place.